Dan Wheeler: Houston Astros

+Wheeler was utterly brilliant during the Astros' 2004 postseason run, throwing 8 innings while striking out 9 and allowing 4 hits, no walks and no runs, posting a perfect 0.00 ERA, over the course of 5 appearances.

 In 2005, Wheeler established himself as a top setup man for the Astros, going 2-3 with a 2.21 ERA in 71 games.

-On October 19, 2005 during the National League Championship Series he recorded the last out at Busch Memorial Stadium in St. Louis, Missouri, a fly ball which was caught by Astro Jason Lane in right field off the bat of Yadier Molina.
+On October 19, 2005 during the National League Championship Series, he recorded the last out at Busch Memorial Stadium in St. Louis, Missouri, a fly ball which was caught by Astro Jason Lane in right field off the bat of Yadier Molina.
 He played on Team USA in the 2006 World Baseball Classic in the offseason.

 On April 9, 2007, Wheeler became the Astros' closer, replacing Brad Lidge.
 However, Wheeler lost the closer's job when Lidge overcame injury and returned to the team.